tmt-icd/ICD-Model-Files/Workflow.md

 This step assumes that the framework document is already published.

 # Overview of GitHub organization:
-The GitHub model file repository (See https://github.com/tmt-icd) is structured to have a Submodule for each SubSystem (IRIS-Model-Files, TCS-Model-Files, etc).
+The GitHub site [tmt-icd](https://github.com/tmt-icd) contains a git repository for each subsystem (IRIS-Model-Files, TCS-Model-Files, etc).
 Teams can update their model files by pushing to these repositories at any time.
 Once they are ready to publish and ICD, a request is made to TMT systems engineering (SE).
 SE then reviews the proposed changes and decides on publishing the APIs and related ICD(s).
-Publishing happens through the ICD Database software, and results in updates to https://github.com/tmt-icd/ICD-Model-Files/tree/master/apis and https://github.com/tmt-icd/ICD-Model-Files/tree/master/icds, which are read by the ICD Database sofware to provide publishing history information for all users.
+Publishing happens through the [ICD Database software](https://github.com/tmtsoftware/icd), and results in updates to files in the [./apis](apis) or [./icds](icds) directories in this repository.
+These files are read by the ICD Database sofware to provide publishing history information for all users.
 Several APIs will often be considered together for approval / release of new ICDs.
 All affected ICDs related to an updated API are re-published when a new version is approved.

 # Workflow Steps:
 1. Teams work with each other to agree on ICDs, updating their API’s as needed to reach agreement.
-During this process, each team updates their API’s by pushing to their GitHub submodule, for example “IRIS-Model-Files”.
+During this process, each team updates their API’s by pushing to their GitHub repository, for example “IRIS-Model-Files”.
 No approval is required for this step.
 2. When ready, the teams request Systems Engineering to release new version(s) of API(s) and ICD(s).